-- 14. (1) The performance of an Official Member is to be reviewed at the end of each financial year by means of an annual performance assessment undertaken by the Governor and involving the Official Member concerned. - (2) Before completing a performance assessment, the Governor shall consult with the Official Member about the extent to which the Official Member concerned has achieved the performance specified in the performance agreement for the year. - (3) In undertaking the performance assessment and determining the amount of any performance-related remuneration, the Governor shall base his assessment on a factual comparison of actual performance with that specified in the performance agreement, for the financial year, together with any modifications of that agreement.

-(4) The performance assessment is to be completed within 30 days after the end of the financial year.
+- (2) Before completing a performance assessment, the Governor shall consult with the Official Member about the extent to which the Official Member concerned has achieved the performance specified in the performance agreement for the year. - (3) In undertaking the performance assessment and determining the amount of any performance-related remuneration, the Governor shall base his assessment on a factual comparison of actual performance with that specified in the performance agreement, for the financial year, together with any modifications of that agreement. - (4) The performance assessment is to be completed within thirty days after the end of the financial year.

-PART V- Duties, Responsibilities and Powers of the Head of the Civil Service
+PART V - Duties, Responsibilities and Powers of Head of Civil Service

-Head of the Civil Service
+Head of Civil Service